Next Discussion

 The Future of Transport: stargazing and guiding principles

-Michelle Di LeoAustin Williams, and Yvonne Hübner will be in conversation with the Salon audience, chaired by Keith McCabe.
+Michelle Di LeoAustin Williams, and Yvonne Hübner will be in conversation with the Salon audience.

 Michelle Di LeoWhen Mancunians roundly rejected a new transport plan in 2008, Sir Richard Leese, leader of Manchester’s city council said 'There is no plan B, which is why we will have to have a period of reflection'.
 The plan would have made £3billion of funding available for transport improvements: much of it borrowed against future revenue from a proposed rush-hour congestion charge.
 The voters of Manchester, it appeared, were in no mood to have to foot the bill for improvements funded through a tax on driving.